Hewlett-Packard-ESS/docker-proxy/README.md

   3. Create your own Dockerfile, inheriting from hpess/dockerproxy which copies a trusted CA key.pem and cert.pem to /etc/squid/ssl_cert which will be used for signing.

 ## Use
-The easiest way (or at least my preferred way) is by using a fig file.
+The easiest way (or at least my preferred way) is by using a fig file and storing configurations for the different places that I work.
 Please note that the container MUST be privileged and MUST have net HOST for this to work.
 ```
-trans:
+corp:
   image: hpess/dockerproxy
   privileged: true
   net: "host"